 2. Validate, acknowledge, and empathise

 Now you need to do something that’s more important than sharing your own view.

 Begin to respond by validating, acknowledging and empathising.

 - Validate: let your partner know what you are hearing.
-Affirm that you understand this is the way he see things.
+Affirm that you understand this is the way he sees things.

-- Acknowledge: Reflect what you’re hearing as a way of letting your partner feel acknowledged.
+- Acknowledge: Reflect on what you’re hearing as a way of letting your partner feel acknowledged.